|

-Although East Lothian is one of the smaller council's in Scotland I feel that from a touristic point of view it can be compared with the larger ones and therefore deserves a separate page.
 East Lothian can be easily overlooked by visitors of Scotland but it is in fact a beautiful rural area north of the Scottish Borders with a fantastic and very interesting coastline offering stunning views across the Firth of Forth to Fife.
-East Lothian's most westerly village is Musselburgh, to the east Dunbar is the largest village and to the south East Lothian is bordered by the Lammermuir Hills and the Scottish Borders.
+East Lothian’s most westerly village is Musselburgh.
+To the east, Dunbar is the largest village and to the south East Lothian is bordered by the Lammermuir Hills and the Scottish Borders.

-Holidaying in East Lothian means you have a large area at your disposal to discover during a day trip by car which basically stretches from Northumberland in England, the Scottish Borders, Edinburgh and Glasgow but most of all the many lovely villages and sea-side towns in East Lothian itself.
+Holidaying in East Lothian means you have a large area at your disposal to discover during a day trip by car which basically stretches from Northumberland in England, the Scottish Borders, Edinburgh and Glasgow but most of all the many lovely villages and seaside towns in East Lothian itself.
 Worth mentioning here are East Linton, a lovely town to visit.
-Dunbar, which is also known for being the birth place of John Muir, has a nice harbour that includes remains of Dunbar Castle and since 1780 home to the well known Belhaven Brewery.
+Dunbar, which is also known for being the birthplace of John Muir, has a nice harbour that includes remains of Dunbar Castle and since 1780 home to the well known Belhaven Brewery.
+And if Golf is your thing you might want to read our Guide to the Scottish Golf Coast as East Lothian is a very well known Golf region with sixteen top class links.

 A few miles south of North Berwick is East Fortune Airfield.
 Here you find Scotland's National Museum of Flight.
 Each July this hosts the East Fortune Airshow.
 Close by is Athelstaneford, birthplace of the Saltire, Scotland's flag, celebrated by the Flag Heritage Centre in the grounds of Athelstaneford Parish Kirk.
 Other places of interest are Dirleton Castle, Glenkinchie distillery and Newhailes House in Musselburgh, a restored 17th century manor.